Let's talk about the tool sprawl that's quietly draining your business.

 - A business with a marketing team of 3+ people

-- A franchise or multi-location business with per-seat pricing nightmares
+- A franchise or multi-location business with per-seat pricing headaches

 - A company that's tired of annual price hikes eating into your margin

-Here's something most businesses don't think about until it's too late: who owns your social media data?
+Here's something most businesses don't think about until they're knee-deep in it: how scattered is your social workflow?

 The Shift Is Happening

-More businesses are waking up to the subscription trap.
-The companies that buy their tools instead of renting them have a structural cost advantage that compounds over time.
+More businesses are waking up to tool sprawl.
+The companies that consolidate into one platform instead of stitching five together have a structural advantage — lower cost, less friction — that compounds over time.

-The question isn't whether ownership makes sense.
-It's whether you want to keep paying rent.
+The question isn't whether consolidating makes sense.
+It's how many subscriptions you want to keep juggling.